LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 <img src="img/lex.png" height="50%" width="50%">
 </p>

-- Remember, the following regular expressions are not basic expressions, but they can convert back to basic as follows:
+- Remember, the following regular expressions are not the basic expressions, but they can be converted back to the basic as follows:
 <p align="left">
 <img src="img/extregex.png" height="50%" width="50%">
 </p>

 ## Syntax analysis
 - Def.
-A analysis process of analyzing the input sequence of tokens and
+It is a process of analyzing the input sequence of tokens and giving a structural representation of the input (usually represent by a abstract syntax tree or a parse tree)

 **Q:** How to specify a language syntax?
   - Context free grammar (CFG) which consists of the set of rules (productions)
   - Uses special notation to represent (BNF – [Backus Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form))